reigncraving/C-Playground/README.md

 `word` => two `bytes`

-bit manipulation is algorithmically minipulation bits of data shorter than a word.
+bit manipulation is algorithmically manipulation bits of data shorter than a `word`.
 Bitwise manipulations are faster than calculations.

 fields of use: